 In that same vein, we are going to explore another classic holiday food native to North America.
-This versatile food is nutrient dense and can be incorporated into our lives to bring health and well being.
+This versatile food is nutrient dense, and we can incorporate it into our lives to bring health and well being.

 While many people only buy pumpkins for carving out entertaining or scary faces around Halloween, pumpkins are a super nutritious food that deserves to be on our dinner tables more frequently.

 Pumpkins are a member of the squash family (Cucurbitaceae).
 This family includes summer squashes like zucchini and yellow neck squash, gourds, and the many varieties of winter squashes such as butternut squash and acorn squash.
-Summer squash mature in the summer and need to be eaten quickly or they will spoil.
-Winter squash mature in the fall and, depending on the variety, can be stored whole for many months.
+Summer squash mature in the summer, and you need to eat them quickly or they will spoil.
+Winter squash mature in the fall and, depending on the variety, you can store them whole for many months.

-Squash has been cultivated in the western world for as many as 10,000 years!
+People have cultivated squash in the western world for as many as 10,000 years!
 It was both an important food source and an important medicine to native inhabitants of North America.
-Squash quickly became an important food source to pilgrims and it was also adopted into their holiday traditions, replacing turnip and beet carvings to become the jack o lantern we know of today.
+Squash quickly became an important food source to pilgrims, and they also adopted into their holiday traditions, replacing turnip and beet carvings to become the jack-o’-lantern we know of today.

 The term “pumpkin” is given to winter squash with that quintessential round orange shape.
 There are many varieties of pumpkins and all of them are edible but the large jack o lantern type pumpkins used for carving are typically more stringy and less tasty.
 Smaller varieties of pumpkins, sometimes referred to as pie pumpkins or sugar pumpkins, are smaller, sweeter and have a better texture for eating.

 Pumpkin seeds are well known for their ability to get rid of intestinal worms and parasites.
-They should be eaten raw for best effects.
+I recommend eating them raw for best effects.

 Be sure to make this ahead of time since it takes a long time to chill.

-- 3 eight-ounce packages of cream cheese, at room temperature
+- 3 (8-ounce) packages cream cheese, room temperature

 - 2 cups pureed pumpkin